 This is an ongoing task.
 Even when the next sub-section's redesign project starts I will still continue to monitor the traffic and feedback of previous sections.
 This ensures that any issue caused by incorrect assumptions or design decisions can be addressed quickly.

-Six out of 7 website subsections have been re-designed.
-Our redesign project have increased the average monthly web traffic of the new sub-sections' landing pages by 40% (Google Analytics statistics) through improved website layout, usability, and content strategy.
-We have also reduced the website’s average bounce rate from 47.21% to 21.32% with more intuitive and user friendly designs.
+Six out of 7 website subsections have been re-designed by the time I moved to a different company.
+Our re-design project had increased the average monthly web traffic of the new sub-sections' landing pages by 40% (Google Analytics statistics) through improved website layout, usability, and content strategy.
+We also reduced the website’s average bounce rate from 47.21% to 21.32% with more intuitive and user-friendly designs.

 Website URL: http://rpl.yourlibrary.ca